variantstudios/autospacolorado.com/_services/detailing.md

 ![](/assets/images/b37i2365.jpeg){: width="5472" height="3648"}

 **What makes us different from the rest?**<br>All of our chemicals are specifically designed with your vehicle's paint in mind, unlike most chain self-service and tunnel washes.
-Their system is designed to get you in and out in a hurry...why is this important to know?
+Their system is designed to get you in and out in a hurry…why is this important to know?
 In order for their system to work, more harsh chemicals are required to break down dirt faster, thus penetrating your vehicle's top clear coat.
-Along with that, they often use brushes and soft cloth that hold onto contaminants from a previous wash...resulting in scratches to your vehicle's surface.&nbsp;
+Along with that, they often use brushes and soft cloth that hold onto contaminants from a previous wash…resulting in scratches to your vehicle's surface.&nbsp;

 While their wash may only take a matter of minutes, a full detail with us can take the better part of the day.
 That is because we treat your vehicle as if it was our own pride and joy.
 We refuse to compromise, it's just not who we are.
-When you leave here we want to consider you a part of the Greeley Auto Spa family, not just a number.&nbsp;
+When you leave here we want to consider you a part of the Greeley Auto Spa family, not just a number.&nbsp;<br><br>\*\*\* *Prices vary based on **Year, Make, and Model** of vehicle, along with its current condition and the level of desired detail requested.&nbsp;*